-Electoral Area "D" Services & Boundary Configuration Study
+Electoral Area “D” Services and Boundary and Configuration Study

 The Regional District of Okanagan-Similkameen (RDOS) is undertaking an analysis in Electoral Area "D" communities on services and opinions on incorporation, as well as discussions on potential boundary configuration options in the Electoral Area.
 The purpose of the study is to conduct an analysis and work to develop and test potential municipal boundary configurations in Electoral Area "D".